AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 * **AVX-29002** - If you mapped a Site2Cloud configuration to a Spoke Gateway and then upgraded your gateway image with version 6.8.1148 software, traffic to your remote Site2Cloud connection would break.
 * **AVX-29016** - When you registered a CAAG or Edge Gateway while your LAN/WAN interface was down, the CloudN list would fail to display.
 You could not perform basic actions like Diag, Deregister, or Reset Configuration.

+**Known Issues in Aviatrix Release 6.9.161**

+* **AVX-29643** - There is an MSS clamp at 1370 whenever packets need to cross an AWS inter-region peering or any other underlay that does not support jumbo frames.

 6.8.1342 (09/30/2022)
 ===============================